graygnuorg/sargon/README.md

   date/time after which this entry ceases to be valid.
 Notice, that the timestamp must be in UTC.

-To determine privileges of the requesting user, *sargon* uses the following
+When verifying each incoming request, *sargon* uses the following
 algorithm:

 1. Create LDAP filter with the user name and the names of the groups the